AI, Creativity, and the

 The WEF predicts that by 2030, the division of labour will be almost one-third human, one-third AI, and one-third hybrid.

-The Human Factor: Health, Inclusion, and Purpose
+The Human Factor: Priorities

 Interestingly, employee health, well-being, and purpose now surpass salary as key talent drivers for many.